ManuDIY/MIPS-Assembly-Learning-Exercises/README.md

 # MIPS Assembly Projects: CIS251

-These projects were completed during a class I took in school to learn assembly language and hardware-software interaction.
+These projects were completed to learn assembly language and hardware-software interaction.
 A MIPS compiler is required to run this code.
 It was originally written using MARS http://courses.missouristate.edu/KenVollmar/mars/

 ##Basic Functions